- Class: Reptilia

 A popular import.
 Although the leopard gecko is native to dry and semi-desert areas in Afghanistan, Iraq, Iran, and northwest India, these hardy little reptiles have been kept and bred as pets for more than 30 years.
 They are one of the most commonly kept lizards today.
 Their docile nature and relative ease of care make them popular for home terrariums, as long as their habitat is representative of their native homes.

 Easy to spot.
 The name “leopard gecko” is very appropriate, as the body color is often yellow with irregular black spots, but these charming little reptiles can be found in a variety of colors, patterns, and sizes.
-Most captive leopard geckos retain the color pattern of their wild counterparts: the dorsal body is light to dark yellow with numerous black markings, the ventral body is white, and the tail is banded.
+In most leopard geckos, the dorsal body is light to dark yellow with black markings, the ventral body is white, and the tail is banded.
 However, several different color combinations have been produced through selective breeding programs.

 The tail is segmented; if part of the tail is lost, it can regenerate, but may not look the same.
 Juveniles have bands across their bodies.
 The toes end in a small claw.
-Because of their moveable eyelids, these animals can close their eyes—and their long tongue can give those eyes a quick lick as needed.
+Because of their moveable eyelids, leopard geckos (unlike some geckos) can close their eyes—and their long tongue can give those eyes a quick lick as needed.
 The underside of the body is white.
 In gravid females, the eggs can clearly be seen through the skin.
 Males are easily recognized by their preanal pores.

 HABITAT AND DIET

-Not too hot, not too cold… The climate in the leopard gecko’s native areas is arid and warm to hot for most of the year, but winter temperatures can cool down to 50 degrees Fahrenheit (10 degrees Celsius), driving the animals underground into semi-hibernation.
+Not too hot, not too cold… The climate in areas where leopard geckos live is arid and warm to hot for most of the year, but winter temperatures can cool down to 50 degrees Fahrenheit (10 degrees Celsius), driving the geckos underground into semi-hibernation.

 The geckos' habitat is rocky, with clay-gravel soil below a layer of sand.
-In the wild, they are mostly limited to burrows and shaded areas during the day, becoming more active at dawn and dusk when the temperature is more to their liking.
+They are mostly limited to burrows and shaded areas during the day, becoming more active at dawn and dusk when the temperature is more to their liking.

 Laying low.
-Leopard geckos in the wild have to watch out for predators that include foxes, snakes, and other large reptiles.
+Leopard geckos have to watch out for predators that include foxes, snakes, and other large reptiles.
 They use their keen senses of hearing and sight to avoid threats; and their skin helps them camouflage themselves in their habitat.

 Catch of the day.
-In the wild, leopard geckos dine on crickets, small locusts, waxmoth larvae, mealworms, springtails, grasshoppers, and nesting mice.
+Leopard geckos dine on crickets, small locusts, waxmoth larvae, mealworms, springtails, grasshoppers, and nesting mice.

 Say what?
 Leopard geckos seem to communicate via chirps when alarmed or annoyed, and clicking when “conversing” among themselves.
 Their tails also do the talking: slow tail shakes tell other geckos that they have been noticed; fast tail moves by a male mean he’s noticed a female.
-The tail is said to shake when the animal is hunting.
+The tail is said to shake when a gecko is hunting.

 Family matters.
-Leopard geckos are one of the most frequently bred species of geckos, and the majority of those kept as pets come from captive breeding rather than capture from the wild.
+Leopard geckos are one of the most frequently bred types of geckos, and the majority of those kept as pets come from breeding programs in managed care.
 Generally fairly solitary by nature, leopard geckos can live alone, in a group with a single male and several females, or in a group of just females.
 Males should never be housed together because of aggressive behaviors.

 Females produce one to five clutches of two eggs throughout the breeding season.
 Once the eggs have been laid, they are buried in soft or loose substrate.
 The temperature of the incubation period in the first two weeks determines the sex of the offspring.